Last updated on April 16th, 2023

 Does Pea Protein Cause Acne?

+Does plant-based protein cause acne?
 Pea Protein has become the popular choice for a vegan diet.
-More and more people are adopting this lifestyle which is causing many nutrition brands to make available different kinds of pea protein powders.
+More and more people are adopting this lifestyle, causing many nutrition brands to make available different kinds of pea protein powders.

 There is a lot of confusion about pea protein and acne.
 Some people believe that it causes acne, while others think that it doesn’t have any effect.